113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 :   Provide the cluster ID of the cluster where you want to install the product.

 --namespace NAME
-:   Provide the namespace you'd like to use.
+:   Provide the namespace that you'd like to use.
 You can specify a new one and it is automatically created as part of the preinstallation.

 --timeout TIMEOUT
 :   Specify in seconds how long the {{site.data.keyword.bpshort}} workspace should wait before installing.
 Default is `180`.